UCL/composite-actions/README.md

-:exclamation: This repository is a work-in-progress. **Do not rely on these composite actions** at the moment! :exclamation:

 # Composite actions for GitHub Actions
 Useful actions that can be used to reduce code duplication in GitHub Actions configuration.